 This era is named after the technological innovation of bronze, an alloy of copper and tin.
 However, in Jordan, pure copper is still used till around 2000 BC, together with flint tools.
-It is only during the Middle Bronze Age that the alloy of metal start spreading.
-Nevertheless, due to social, architectural, technological, political and religious features, this period effectively start in the middle of the 4th millennium.
+It is only during the Middle Bronze Age that the alloy of metal starts spreading.
+Nevertheless, due to social, architectural, technological, political and religious features, this period effectively starts in the middle of the 4th millennium.

-Jawa, in the North-East of Jordan, is an example of this progression, although, as other fortified settlements of the Eastern Desert, the first occupations date back before the Bronze age, at the time where the settlements in the Jordan Valley were still small villages (Chalcolithic).
+Jawa, in the North-East of Jordan, is an example of this progression, although, as other fortified settlements of the Eastern Desert, the first occupations date back before the Bronze age, to a time where the settlements in the Jordan Valley were still small villages (Chalcolithic).
 In Jawa, we can clearly see the fortifications and the central building erected on two floors, in the middle of the "city".
 Jawa is also an exceptional site due to its mastery of the hydraulic systems.
 The surveys on other fortified settlements in the Easter Desert may suggest that the organization of communities in structured towns is a phenomenon that progressively moved from East to West. (left: view of the central building of Jawa / right: gate of Jawa)